minvws/nl-kat-mula/docs/design.md

 The *scheduler* is tasked with populating and maintaining a priority queue of items that are ranked, and can be popped off (through api calls).
-The scheduler is designed to be extensible, such that you're able to create your own rules for the population, prioritization of tasks.
+The scheduler is designed to be extensible, such that you're able to create your own rules for the population, and prioritization of tasks.

 The *scheduler* implements a priority queue for prioritization of tasks to be performed by the worker(s).
 In the implementation of the scheduler within KAT